learn-co-students/reverse-each-word-onl01-seng-ft-090820/TUTORIAL.md

        undefined method `reverse_each_word' for #<RSpec::ExampleGroups::ReverseEachWord:0x007f9af92d68b0>
 ```

 First, we need to define our `reverse_each_word` method and that method should take in an argument.
-Here in our case that argument will be an sentence.
+In this case that argument will be an sentence.

 ```ruby
 def reverse_each_word(sentence)
 end
 ```
 Now we need to use the `.split` method to split our sentence at the spaces.
-The `.split` method returns an array and we can just use the `.collect` method to iterate over our array and return a new array.
-And then we will use the `.join(" ")` to turn the array into a string where every word is separated by spaces.
+The `.split` method returns an array and we can just use the `.collect` method to iterate over that array and return a new array.
+Then, we will use `.join(" ")` to turn the array into a string where every word is separated by spaces.

 ```ruby